acsneed/DSCI-412/README.md

 # DSCI-412

-This class has taught me a lot about predictive modeling and using the coding language R.
+This class has taught me a lot about predictive modeling and using the coding language R. Each week taught new methods of analyzing data as well as ways to make predictions from a dataset.

 In week 1, the two main things I learned was the bias-variance tradeoff and the basics of evaluating linear regression models.